1. Answers

 Step 2: Configure AWS and Kubernetes Providers

-1. Install the necessary Pulumi packages:
+1. Install the required Pulumi packages:

 npm install @pulumi/pulumi @pulumi/aws @pulumi/kubernetes